 Small Group Teaching

-The Department of International Development Studies at Trent is committed to small group teaching and individual attention to students.
-Professors know most students by name and provide personalised support for assignments and related work.
+The Department of Global Justice and Development at Trent is committed to small group teaching and individual attention to students.
+Professors know most students by name and provide personalized support for assignments and related work.
 Enrollment in upper year courses usually does not exceed twenty students which allows for a vibrant learning environment where students interact closely with their instructors and peers.

 Theoretical and Experiential Learning Combined with Critical Thinking